ZhanxyR/TTM/README.md

 <a id="process"></a>
 ## 🎯 Complete Process

+Go through the complete process of TTM — automatically constructing RPLA from textual input.

 > [!IMPORTANT]
 > The entire process involves **a significant number of API calls**.
 Please confirm that you truly intend to proceed.